 The old and the new methods have been co-existing for quite a while and the jury is still out.
-So, let’s take a look at some advantages and disadvantages of both methods, hoping to reach a conclusion that might help you prepare the best possible advertising strategy for your business.
+So, let’s take a look at some advantages and disadvantages of both methods, hoping to reach a conclusion on traditional vs digital that might help you prepare the best possible advertising strategy for your business.

 Advantages of traditional marketing

 Like everything else that has been around for so long, it’s become universally accepted, especially because of the personal touch that helps a lot when it comes to engaging customers.
 Clients prefer communicating with a real person, rather than an automated chatbot and would always feel that someone is ready to listen to them and help them.

 Also, although this is the age of rapid IT development, we have to be aware that not everyone is happy and comfortable using the Internet and social media, which is why billboards, brochures, and commercials still have a great role to play in advertising.
 Finally, we shouldn’t neglect the fact that traditional advertising methods have been so successful for decades, although the world has changed a lot since the first advertisement was placed.